 When UE is configured for NR V2X reception on V2X carrier con-current with NR uplink and downlink, NR V2X sidelink throughput for the carrier shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annexes A.7.2 with parameters specified in Table 7.3E.2-1 and 7.3E.2-2.
 Also the NR downlink throughput shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annexes A.3 with parameters specified in table 7.3.2-1, 7.3.2-2 and 7.3.2-3.
 The reference sensitivity is defined to be met with all downlink component carriers active.
 The REFSENS of Uu downlink and PC5 sidelink will be tested at the same time.

 For the inter-band con-current NR V2X operation, and the UE also supports an NR downlink inter-band con-current configuration in Table 7.3E.3-2, the minimum requirement for reference sensitivity shall be increased by the amount given in ΔRIB,V2X in Table 7.3E.3-2 for the corresponding NR V2X inter-band combinations.

+For the intra-band con-current NR V2X operation, the reference sensitivity power level shall be applied per carrier.
+The requirements in clause 7.3.2 shall be appled for NR downlink carrier and the requirements in clause 7.3E.2 shall be applied for NR sidelink carrier.
+NR V2X sidelink throughput for the carrier shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annexes A.7.2.
+Also the NR downlink throughput shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annexes A.3.2 in TS38.101-1.

 <Unchanged sections are omitted>